The Company: World Ventures

 - Fairly low cost to get started and stay active

-- Company provides links to their earnings disclosure and a comp plan overview
+- Company provides links to their earnings disclosure and a compensation plan

 What I Didn't Like

 - The membership club doesn't appear to offer very exciting savings from what I have seen

 - The holiday choices they provide are limited

 - Commissions are capped when the company pays out more than 65% of it's total revenue

 - The company teaches the warm market technique which limits income potential severely

 When I first looked at this company I struggled to see the value in the memberships and the further I dug into things the worse it appeared.
 Maybe I'm wrong or maybe it really just depends on the individual and what deals they are chasing.
 In any case, you really want to make sure you aren't paying hundreds of dollars per year to access savings you could easily find for yourself for free online.